Register to Vote

 Candidate Information

-I, Grant Bivol, Town Clerk/Returning Officer, advise that during the period commencing on May 1, 2026 and completed on Nomination Day, August 21, 2026, the following persons have filed all necessary nomination papers, endorsements, declarations, and fees and are hereby certified candidates.
+I, Grant Bivol, Town Clerk/Returning Officer, advise that during the period commencing on May 1, 2026, and completed on Nomination Day, August 21, 2026, the following persons have filed all necessary nomination papers, endorsements, declarations, and fees and are hereby registered candidates.
+Candidates will be certified by August 24, 2026

 Candidates for Lord Mayor